tinode/chat/docs/API.md

       ims: "2015-10-06T18:07:30.038Z", // timestamp, "if modified since" - return
               // public and private values only if at least one of them has been
               // updated after the stated timestamp, optional
+	  user: "usr2il9suCbuko", // string, return results for a single user only,
+	                          // any topic other than 'me', optional
+	  topic: "usr2il9suCbuko", // string, return results for a single topic only,
+	                          // 'me' topic only, optional
       limit: 20 // integer, limit the number of returned objects },